trip0le/CoffeeShop/README.md

 ## CoffeeShop
-### A responsive website of a Coffee Shop made using HTML,CSS and Bootstrap.
+### A website of a Coffee Shop made using HTML,CSS and Bootstrap.